oduwsdl/raintale/README.md

 To stop Raintale, type `systemctl stop raintale-django.service`.

 To remove Raintale, type `dnf remove raintale`.
+Removing Raintale stops the associated raintale service and its celery companion.
+Be patient, sometimes celery takes a long time to stop.

+During removal, the directory `/opt/raintale/raintale_with_wooey/raintale_with_wooey/user_uploads` is saved to `/opt/raintale/user_uploads-backup-[DATE].tar.gz where [DATE] was the date and time of removal.
+This is where all story outputs are stored.
+The administrator may wish to delete or backup this file for future use.

 ### Ubuntu 21.04